drsydd/FunkyStation-Medical-Suggestions/README.md

 	Antidepressants
 	Antiepileptics
 	Antihistamines
-	Antihyperetnsive (New)
+	Antihypertensives (New)
 	Antipsychotics
 	Beta-blockers (Do not give to patient with asthma, it would deal asphyxiation damages) Blood thinners (Do not give to someone already bleeding!
-Makes bleeding 2 times faster) Hormones : Depending which kind...
-Sexual hormones (for men : weakness, libido decrease, beard loss / for women : hot flashes, sweating, weakness ), thyroid hormones (weakness, constipation, weight gain), Cortisol (weakness, weight loss, abdominal pain, coma if severe lack of)
+Makes bleeding 2 times faster) Hormones : Keep just for RP or remove?
+Lot of  things based on which hormones.
+Probably unnecessarily complex.
+May or may not fit the game.
+See below.
-	Immunosuppressives (See below for consequences if you don't take them) Painkillers
+	Immunosuppressives (See below for consequences if you don't take them) Insulin (New) : There are other drugs for diabetes but this one is the most famous.
+Comes in a syringe.
+Could be used on people that don't have diabetes to put incapacitate them temporarily, or would trigger after a treshold.
+	Painkillers
 	Sleeping pills (should not be carried during the shift as you don't sleep during daytime, it could look suspicious based on the context, unless you're heading to a consultation where the doc will ask your medical history, or to pharmacy, or other reasons!)

-1) A limit should be set for gameplay reasons.
+1) A limit of health conditions one can have, in the customization tab, should be set for gameplay reasons.

 2) Patients should take their meds regularly if prescribed.
 Otherwise, their condition may worsen:
 ---------------------------------------